What Banks Use Zelle? List of Local & Online Banks That Use Zelle

 what banks use zelle

-That said, the list of banks that have adopted and keep on adopting Zelle keeps on growing and increasing.
+That said, the list of banks that have adopted and keep on adopting Zelle keeps growing and increasing.

 In fact, over 2,100 banking apps offer Zelle as a money transfer service.